upcmd/updocs-content/logs/f0172_vvvv.md

     echo "close the file ....."

     cmd=>:
-    echo "close the file ....."<=
+    echo "close the file ....."
+    -
     close the file .....
+    -
      .. ok
     . ok
-     WARN: [No rescued in step level] - [please assess the panic problem and cause, fix it before re-run the task]
+     WARN: [Not rescued in step level] - [please assess the panic problem and cause, fix it before re-run the task]
-     WARN: [No rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally -> manual trigger a panic cmd
+     WARN: [Not rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally -> manual trigger a panic cmd

 ```